Telefónica: France

 In France, since 2011, Telefónica has a joint venture with the French telecommunications company Bouygues Telecom, part of the Bouygues group, to offer global telecommunication services packages to multinational companies.
 This cooperation was expanded in June 2015 through the creation of a separate joint venture company named Telefónica Global Solutions France, with its own marketing and sales teams offering Telefónica and Bouygues Telecom services packages to corporations.

 Americas

 Telefónica operates the Movistar mobile phone brand throughout Latin America and the Vivo in Brazil.
-In Mexico it occupies a distant second place and it is the largest in Chile, Venezuela, Brazil, and Peru.
+In Mexico it occupies a distant second place and it is the largest in Chile, Venezuela, and Brazil.
 Telefónica plans to divest the majority of its Latin American business in order to focus on the core markets UK, Spain, Germany and Brazil and add €2 billion in revenue with this programme.